-Daily morning lectures are a case-based collaboration between the residents, chief residents, and attendings.
+Daily morning lectures are a case-based collaboration between the residents, chief residents and attendings.
 These lectures are aimed to complement resident education as well as cover high yield topics for Pediatric Boards.
-Morning didactics is a fun and informal presentation that reviews key history taking and physical exam skills, brainstorming the differential diagnosis and reviewing the workup and management of the case discussed.
-It is attended by staff from multiple specialties.
+Morning report is a fun and informal presentation that reviews key history taking and physical exam skills, brainstorming the differential diagnosis and reviewing the workup and management of the case discussed.
+It is also attended by staff from multiple specialties.
+There are many occasions where this session is facilitated by our Program Director, Dr. Kwon, as well!

 Continuity Clinic Curriculum